openwdl/wdl/SPEC.md

 |       | key_1     | "value_C1" |
 |       | key_2     | "value_C2" |

-### 🗑 `write_object`
+### `write_object`

 ```
-File write_object(Object)
+File write_object(Struct|Object)
 ```

-Writes a tab-separated value (TSV) file with the contents of an `Object`.
+Writes a tab-separated value (TSV) file with the contents of a `Object` or `Struct`.
 The file contains two tab-delimited lines.
-The first line is the names of the `Object` members, and the second line is the corresponding values.
+The first line is the names of the members, and the second line is the corresponding values.
 Each line is terminated by the newline (`\n`) character.
 The ordering of the columns is unspecified.

-The `Object` values must be serializable to strings, meaning that only primitive types are supported.
-Attempting to write an `Object` that has a compound member value results in an error.
+The member values must be serializable to strings, meaning that only primitive types are supported.
+Attempting to write a `Struct` or `Object` that has a compound member value results in an error.

 **Parameters**

-1. `Object`: An object to write.
+1. `Struct|Object`: An object to write.

 **Returns**: A `File`.